-In order to increase the value of exempt property in an estate, it is possible for a debtor to sell nonexempt property prior to filing bankruptcy and use the proceeds to purchase property that will be exempt upon filing of bankruptcy.
+It is possible for a debtor to sell nonexempt property prior to filing bankruptcy and purchase property with the proceeds that will be exempt upon the filing.

-The determination on whether the bankruptcy court will permit the newly purchased property to be exempt depends on:
+Whether or not the bankruptcy court will exempt the newly purchased property depends on:

 - 1. The debtor's motive.
 If the motive is to acquire assets to start over and be able to earn a living, the court will usually approve the change.
-Example: The sale of a boat to buy equipment to earn a living.
-Sales of the nonexempt property for extravagant or needless purchases might be set aside even though the purchased property might be exempt under the law.
-Example: Selling the boat to buy exempt jewelry. - 2.
+Example: Debtor sells a boat to buy equipment to earn a living.
+On the other hand, sale of nonexempt property for extravagant or needless purchases might be set aside even though the purchased property might be exempt under the law.
+Example: Debtor sells a boat to buy exempt jewelry. - 2.
 The amount of nonexempt property converted into exempt property.
-If the debtor converts a large amount of nonexempt property into exempt property and thus leaves the unsecured creditors largely unpaid, the court might refuse to approve the exemption of the newly acquired property.
+If the debtor converts a large amount of nonexempt property into exempt property, leaving the unsecured creditors largely unpaid, the court might refuse to exempt the newly acquired property.

-The key in determining whether the conversion of property is valid is if the purpose and effect of the conversion violates the intent of the bankruptcy act to provide the debtor a reasonable opportunity to start over again.
-Generally, transmuted nonexempt assets into exempt assets prior to filing a bankruptcy petition are not set aside.
+If the purpose and effect of the conversion violates the intent of the bankruptcy act to provide the debtor a reasonable opportunity to start over again, exemption of the converted property will be set aside.

-26. WHERE IS THE BANKRUPTCY PETITION FILED?
+21. WHERE IS THE BANKRUPTCY PETITION FILED?

-Every state has at least one bankruptcy court that handles the bankruptcy filings for the state.
-In larger states, the state is divided into districts with each district have its own bankruptcy court.
-In California, there are four district bankruptcy courts for the Northern, Southern, Eastern and Central Districts.
+Every state has at least one bankruptcy court to handle bankruptcy filings for the state.
+Larger states are divided into judicial districts with each district having its own bankruptcy court.
+In California, for example, there are 4 district bankruptcy courts: Northern, Southern, Eastern and Central Districts.

 A debtor is required to file the bankruptcy petition in the bankruptcy court that covers the debtor's district.
 The address of the court can usually be found in the phone book under Federal Government.

-The forms used in the bankruptcy court are provided by the clerk of the bankruptcy court, this book and some stationary stores.
+The forms used in the bankruptcy court are provided by the clerk of the bankruptcy court and some stationary stores.
 Only approved bankruptcy court forms may be used.
 Every few years, the bankruptcy forms are updated which makes earlier forms obsolete.